guija/sprung/README.md

 At the moment the following browsers are supported:
 - [Google Chrome](https://github.com/guija/sprung-chrome)

-The extensions for the following browsers are currently under development:
 - [Mozilla Firefox](https://github.com/guija/sprung-firefox)

 We are looking for developers willing to write extensions for the following browsers: